julianaeliseo/de-code-challenge-jr/README.md

 ### Technology

-Python.
+ - Python.
 Scala can be an alternative.
+ - SQL
+ - As a DB, we recommend PostgreSQL, MySQL or MongoDB, but you can choose any other.
 ### We like:

 - Workload Management;